 People suffering from arthritis cannot keep up an active social life at times.
 They may be hurting too much to meet with friends.
-They may not be able to stay out late if the person suffering with the illness is young.
+They may not be able to stay out late if the person suffering from the illness is young.
 A young loved one will have to sit out in sports class.
-They may not be able to go hiking or go traveling.
-This impacts the mental health of people suffering with this debilitating illness.
+They may not be able to go hiking or go travelling.
+This impacts the mental health of people suffering from this debilitating illness.

-In adults and elderly, arthritis can affect their job performance.
-They can become slower in their official tasks.
-They might not type as fast as they used to.
+In adults and the elderly, arthritis can affect their job performance.
+They can become slower in their official tasks such as typing speed is decreased.
 They have problems making handwritten notes.
 Such diseases can prevent companies from promoting loved ones at work.
-This results in directly affecting the financial situation.
+These results indirectly affect the financial situation.

 Arthritis pain can be difficult and overwhelming to deal with.
 When newly diagnosed, the new information and precautions can seem very daunting.
 The elderly are worried about care and independence.
 It seems as if they will be on medication right from the point when they get diagnosed with the disease.
 Different healthcare providers give different information.
 This causes frustration, anger and confusion.

-The senior will play a huge role in managing their arthritis pain.
-Other than consuming pills, there are methods that do not require medication.
-You can team up with a ConsidraCare live-in caregiver to follow these methods.
-These are self-management tips for arthritis pain.
+The seniors will play a huge role in managing their arthritis pain.
+Other than consuming pills, some methods do not require medication.
+You can team up with a live-in caregiver and get home care for arthritis to follow these methods.
+These are self-management tips for home care for arthritis.